rubenmromero/Hermes/README.md

 You must write a proper tag in resources in order to perform some administrator task, such as stop or start an instance, generate snapshots from EBSs, etc.

-The name of the tag is the action, and the value is a cron expression, including wildcards, numbers, ranges and enumerations.
+The name of the tag is the action and the value is a cron expression, including wildcards, numbers, ranges and enumerations.
 Some examples are:

-Tage Name | Tag Value | Description
+Tag Name | Tag Value | Description
 ---- | ---- | ---
-startInstance | * 9 * * 1-5 | (weekdays at 9AM, start my instances)
+startInstance | * 9 * * 1-5 | Business days at 9AM, start my instances
-stopInstance | * 18 * * * |  (my instances must be stopped at 6PM)
+stopInstance | * 18 * * * | My instances must be stopped at 6PM
-createSnapshot | * 12 7,14,21 * * | (at 12 AM, the days 7, 14 and 21 of every month, create a snapshot)
+createSnapshot | * 12 7,14,21 * * | At 12 AM, the days 7, 14 and 21 of every month, create a snapshot

 ## Set up a new Lambda Function.